 arXiv: 1412.1761

 We present various constructions of sequences of polynomials satisfying the Binomial Theorem in finite characteristic based on the theory of additive polynomials.
 Various actions on these constructions are also presented.
-It is an open question whether we then have accounted for all sequences in finite characteristic which satisfy the Binomial Theorem.
+It is an open question whether we have then accounted for all sequences in finite characteristic which satisfy the Binomial Theorem.

 binomial type, Carlitz construction, Arithmetic theory of algebraic function fields, Lucas' congruence, Mathematics - Number Theory, additive polynomials, FOS: Mathematics, Special polynomials in general fields, Number Theory (math.NT), Drinfel'd modules; higher-dimensional motives, etc., Factorials, binomial coefficients, combinatorial functions